-Therefore, we aimed to investigate the associations of childhood and adolescent – anthropometric, reproductive, lifestyle, and socioeconomic factors through age 20 and thyroid cancer incidence, using data from the large U.S. nationwide cohort Sister Study.
-We hypothesized that factors that reflect early-life exposure to high levels of sex steroid hormones, growth hormone, and IGF-1, would be associated with an increased risk of thyroid cancer, specifically differentiated thyroid carcinoma (DTC), which accounts for 95% of all cases.28
+We aimed to investigate the associations of anthropometric, reproductive, lifestyle, and socioeconomic factors experienced during childhood and adolescence and thyroid cancer incidence using data from the large U.S. nationwide cohort Sister Study.
+We hypothesized that factors that reflect early-life exposure to high levels of sex steroid hormones, growth hormone, and IGF-1 would be associated with higher rates of thyroid cancer, specifically differentiated thyroid carcinoma (DTC), which accounts for 95% of all cases.28

 Methods